The difference between debts and liabilities

 If you’re not happy with your borrowing power, there are steps you can take to increase your capacity.
 Here’s what you can do:

-- Work on your credit rating: Your credit score is one of the key factors that lenders consider when working out your borrowing capacity.
-You can easily check your credit score online by using a free tool like Credit Savvy.
-That should give you a good indication of whether you’re in the green or you’ve got to put in some work to boost your score.
+• Work on your credit rating: Your credit score is one of the key factors that lenders consider when working out your borrowing capacity.
+There are stacks of free online tools you can use to check your credit score, including one available through the CommBank app.
+Knowing your score should give you a good indication of whether you’re in the green or you’ve got to put in some work to boost your score.

 Are you interested in refinancing your mortgage with Unloan?
 Check out our eligibility requirements to understand our requirements and improve your chances of loan approval.
 In the meantime, why not take a look at our amazing loan features?
-From competitive interest rates and our no fee promise to an annual discount that keeps getting better, we’ve made it our mission to create a loan that saves you more.
+From our no fee promise to a loyalty discount, we’ve made it our mission to create a loan that saves you more.